 "I know that a lot of moisturisers contain humectants such as hyaluronic acid and glycerin," says Dr Hextall, "but I don't believe you get the same penetration," she continues, compared to a targeted hyaluronic acid serum.
 "In my view," adds Dr Hextall, "sealing that hydration with an effective moisturiser (which also contains glycerin and other important ingredients, such as barrier strengthening ceramides and shea butter) is the perfect combination," especially if your skin is very dry.
 Dr Hextall doesn't like to put any of these ingredients on a pedestal.
 "I feel they work perfectly in combination."

 The consensus?
 While it may be buzzy (and it can be great for dry, tight types) hyaluronic acid isn't the be all and end all of great skin.
-One thing all experts featured in this article do agree on, though, is that you don't need to spend hundreds of dollars on it if you do choose to use it.
+One thing all experts featured in this article do agree on, though, is that you don't need to spend hundreds of pounds on it if you do choose to use it.
+Dr Hextall says she would look to spend under £40 on a hyaluronic acid serum, while brands like The Ordinary, Revolution Skincare and Q+A Skin serve up effective hyaluronic acid serums for under £10.

 Ultimately, the best skincare product is one that works for you.
 If hyaluronic acid has changed your complexion, that's great.
 But if your skin is happy without it, there's no need to get caught up in the hype.